MostAwesomeDude/brismu/0-midju/5-Set.md

     ====================================== (mitfancu-intel)
            da mitfancu ko'a ko'e de

-And bijections really are isomorphisms.
+Injections are, more generally, monomorphisms.
+We give the universal property for monomorphisms in regular logic: if a monomorphism f sends two objects to the same value, then the objects are the same as well.

+    ro bu'a poi ficyfancu ko'a ko'e ke'a ku'o ro de ro di zo'u:

+    de mintu di pa ka ce'u bu'a ce'u
+    -------------------------------- (ficyfancu-mono)
+                de du di

+Similarly, surjections are epimorphisms.
+Epimorphisms capture existential quantifiers.

+    ro bu'a poi gairfancu ko'a ko'e ke'a ku'o ro da zo'u:

+    su'o de zo'u de bu'a da (gairfancu-epi)

+And bijections really are isomorphisms; we can turn them around arbitrarily, and a little work will show that in each every case where there's an isomorphism, we can use our standard dagger.
 Maybe that's provable with what we've got, but I'll just give it as an axiom:

      ro da poi mitfancu ko'a ko'e zo'u da mitfancu ko'a ko'e pa ka ce'u bu'a ce'u
     =============================================================================== (mitfancu-iso)